I created an easy to use API to help businesses do incredible things with AI.

 Keep packages up to date

-Access to dozens of packages from the official Laravel ecosystem as well as thousands of community packages is what makes our job easier.
+Access to dozens of packages from the official Laravel ecosystem as well as thousands of community packages are what make our job easier.

 But the more packages you use, the more points of failure you can be subject to.